HydraMeshnet/developer-portal/api/authority_api.md

 # Authority API

-To understand what's an authority, please read our glossary [here](glossary?id=authority).
+To understand the role of an authority, please read our glossary [here](glossary?id=authority).

 ## Endpoint Authentication

 Some of the endpoints require authentication.
-For that we use the [standard HTTP auth header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) as a [Bearer token](https://tools.ietf.org/html/rfc6750) in [JWT](https://jwt.io) format.
+We use the [standard HTTP auth header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) as a [Bearer token](https://tools.ietf.org/html/rfc6750) in [JWT](https://jwt.io) format for this.
 Please read our [detailed specifcation](/api/auth) on the authentication format.

 ## Endpoints